 Similar to an LLC, the S Corp operates as a pass-through tax entity.
 However, the C Corp does incur double taxation.
 This means that the C Corp must pay corporate income tax and then any dividends paid to the shareholders must be reported on their personal tax returns.

 The S Corp can also provide savings on self-employment, Social Security, or Medicare tax by allowing its shareholders to offset any non-business income with losses incurred from the business.
 However, the C Corp doesn’t provide such benefit.

 Moreover, any S Corp shareholders who are also employees will need to earn a reasonable compensation, and therefore, can reduce their self-employment taxes for the compensation provided to them.
 But the compensation is still subject to federal income taxes, Social Security, and Medicare taxes.
 C Corps, unlike LLCs, can retain and accumulate their earnings to an extent every year.

 Another benefit of both the S and C Corp is the fact that they can freely transfer stock ownership among shareholders.
 Therefore, transferring stock will transfer ownership.
 If this happens in an LLC, then the business could risk being terminated as it is much more difficult to transfer membership interest in an LLC.

 If you need help learning more about the benefits of an LLC vs. a Corporation, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.